 Major Henry Percy rode and rowed three days and nights from Waterloo to deliver news of the victory over Napoleon, to the Cabinet members who were assembled there.

-The site also became home to well-known Irish poet and playwright Oscar Wilde, who set several plays there; including ‘The Picture of Dorian Gray’ (1890/91) and ‘The Importance of Being Earnest’ (1895).
-The former went on to win both Academy and Golden Globe awards in 1946.
+The site also became home to well-known Irish poet and playwright Oscar Wilde, who used the place in several of his works; including ‘The Picture of Dorian Gray’ (1890/91) and ‘The Importance of Being Earnest’ (1895).
+The former was adapted into film and went on to win both the Academy and Golden Globe awards in 1946.

-This hotel was also a frequent watering hole for Allied officers during World War II as it was opposite where United States General Dwight D Eisenhower led the US war effort from his headquarters at Grosvenor Square.
+This hotel was also a frequent watering hole for Allied officers during World War II as it was opposite where United States General Dwight D Eisenhower (who was later elected as President in 1953) led the US war effort from his headquarters at Grosvenor Square.

 In the last five decades, the hotel changed hands several times before it was bought by CDL Hotels International and became the Millennium Mayfair.